ETHNIC COMMUNITIES COUNCIL OF WA

 CITIZENSHIP AND COMMUNITY RELATIONS

-This program aims to achieve the following: and promote their participation in citizenship-related activities.
+This program aims to achieve the following: Promote the participation in citizenship-related activities.

 Promote harmonious relations between ethnic communities as well as between ethnic communities and the wider community.